rohangaonk/node-rest-skeleton/README.md

 # node-rest-skeleton

-skeleton for creating node rest api
+skeleton for creating node rest api (new changes)